Tuesday, December 30, 2025

 The monotonous landscape played in the car windows for miles.
 The only escape from the gaping maw was southbound now.
 I-75, a piece of old Ike’s interstate system which ran along the route of the old Dixie Highway, marked a trail of tears for the many and varied rites of passage for generations of restless youth.
 It marked a route for spring break for many, a path of flight to anonymity for others: both escapes, distinguished only by their differing durations.
 He had himself traveled this highway as an economic refugee in the early ‘80s, one of hundreds of thousands of young people from the rust belt who descended upon the sun belt for work.
 They came, worked, then returned to Norma Jean or Betty Sue, or whoever waited for them back home.
 They went on to make the rest of their adult lives there, only to then sell off the home, pack up the RV and once again flee to the lands of fairer winds.

 He’d forced himself to push on past the cold, inhospitable rust of Cincinnati.
 Even here, as far south as the Ohio River, the land was still held in the clutches of that ubiquitous grey.
 Low, grey cloud pregnant with the cool grey mists, inviting the parting season to linger on under protection of the shroud.
 Truck trailers, cars, the streets themselves, all were dusted in a fine grey powder of salt.
 Snow piles here had been relegated to those few mounds still cowering in the corners of mall parking lots, like a rearguard covering the flank of winter’s slow retreat, they stand as the final snows to melt.
 As he crossed the river into Kentucky, he noted that even the bloated, brown waters of the Ohio had taken on a grey cast from the dull reflection of the skies.
-In twenty minutes he was beyond the north Kentucky suburbs of Newport, Florence, Walton, approaching the 71/75 split.
+In twenty minutes he was beyond the north Kentucky suburbs of Newport, Erlanger, Florence, approaching Walton and the 71/75 split.
 Six hours.
 It was a good place to stop.
 Get fuel and decide: onward to Louisville to pick up 65 south or remain on 75 and make for Florida.

 He found a BP station with a Mini-Mart that was easy off/easy on from the interstate and wheeled into the first pump available.
 As he stood by the pump, blankly staring at the digits rolling by on the display, he considered what else he might want to grab from inside.
 Occasional gusts swept across the lot carrying the faintest hint of warm, salt water as borne upon the winds from the far distant Gulf.
 On that particular day it smelled like freedom; on another day it might just have smelled of low tide.
 With the tank filled he replaced the nozzle to it’s cradle and headed into the store for a bathroom stop and a soda.
 He still had not decided which route he would take ahead.